BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 ## What now? 🏆
 Well now, if you get this far, first of all, great job!
-Play around with the functionality of the drone, and rumours have it that the drone can actually do flips in the air 👀 Arrange a race with your neigbours, and learn from each other.
-Think about the use cases for drones like this.
+Play around with the functionality of the drone, and rumours have it that the drone can actually do flips in the air 👀

+If you're hungry for more, here are a couple of challenging missions🔥

+- 📷 Make a face tracking selfie drone!
+Use object detection to find your face, and some clever logic to make the drone follow you around for the perfect autonomous selfie stick.

+- ✋Make the drone controllable with hand signs/movements!
+Detect a hand and use image porcessing to count the number and/or direction of fingers

+- 💫Make an autonomous racing drone!
+Ask the instructors for sheets of QR-codes.
+Use a QR-code detector and som clever logic to move from code to code and complete a race track of your making.